brandonmcconnell/tailwindcss-lerp-colors/README.md

 As a convenience, there is a `includeBase` property which can be passed into the `options` (though it's enabled by default) which automatically imports Tailwind's base colors so you don't need to pass them in manually.

 Also, if you rely on some of Tailwind's legacy color names (`lightBlue`, `warmGray`, `trueGray`, `coolGray`, `blueGray`), you can enable the `includeLegacy` property by setting it to `true` to include those legacy colors as well, though it's recommended by the Tailwind team to alias those legacy color names directly in your Tailwind config and not rely on Tailwind's `require('tailwindcss/colors')` to add those for you, as that will produce a warning.
 More info on that can be found on the offical Tailwind CSS website [here](https://tailwindcss.com/docs/upgrade-guide#renamed-gray-scales).

+If you want to interpolate a group of named colors, use the `lerpColors` (plural) function like this:
 ```js
 // tailwind.config.js
 const { lerpColors } = require('tailwind-lerp-colors');